thinkybeast/gatsby-starter-hello-world/README.md

 1.  **Create a Gatsby site.**

-    Use the Gatsby CLI to create a new site, specifying the hello-world starter.
+    Use tasdfasdfhe Gatsby CLI to create a new site, specifying the hello-world starter.

     ```shell
     # create a new Gatsby site using the hello-world starter